kgryte/pranav-qs-blog/README.md

 const x = new FancyArray('float64', linspace(0, 24, 25), [5, 5], [5, 1], 0, 'row-major');
 // returns <FancyArray>

-// Create a sub-matrix view shown in Figure 4 (b): const v1 = x['1:4,:3'];
+// Create a sub-matrix view similar to that shown in Figure 4 (b): const v1 = x['1:4,:3'];
 // returns <FancyArray>

-// Create a sub-matrix view shown in Figure 4 (c): const v2 = x['::2,::2'];
+// Create a sub-matrix view similar to that shown in Figure 4 (c): const v2 = x['::2,::2'];
 // returns <FancyArray>